Naresh-FXOS/Recorder/README.md

 Recorder
 ========
+These are Bakbone files(working on ui-using jquery mobile)

 building Firefox os Sound Recorder App,App is currenly work in progress.

 Most of the code is done(recording,saving,generate bars,timer),